Adam-gewely/Crystal/README.md

 Crystal executor has been finished in its first and early version.
 You may install it now or watch a tutorial video.
 The tutorial video is work in progress sorry guys.
 Check example.png for a sneak peek.

+Credits to my good friend Adam for help with making the icon.